wp-plugins/flyzoo/readme.txt

 == Description ==

-From social networks to online shops, from communities to blogs, Flyzoo has the perfect live chat solution for your website!
+From social networks to online shops, from communities to blogs, Flyzoo is the perfect live chat solution for your website!

 See who is on your site, help your customers and close more sales with **live support** chat.

 Build and engage your community with **chat rooms** that also allows **one-to-one private chat** conversations.

 ####Flyzoo Live Chat####

 * **No coding skills required:** get started in a few minutes [Step by step instructions >>](http://www.flyzoo.co/support/flyzoo-chat-for-wordpress?utm_source=wordpress&utm_medium=store&utm_campaign=wordpress)